jasongoodwin/redis-cluster-testing/README.md

 # redis-cluster-testing

+## Cleaning/resetting the repo
+After building redis and shutting down the services, you can execute:
+`git clean -f`
+to remove all of the logs, nodedata, redis journal data etc to completely reset everything

 ## Setup/starting the servers:
 - clone this repo
 - wget and untar redis (https://redis.io/download) in this folder directly